alecrimi/allen_ish_downloader/README.md

 # allen_ish_downloader

-Download gene expression from the Allen ISH dataset and construct a heatmap
+Download gene expression from the Allen ISH dataset <br>
+and construct a heatmap <br>
 Script for D. Heinzer et al. 2020